Check controversy surrounds Clairton city council meeting

 "Somebody signed that check or ordered it," Cerqua said.
 "I can't say he did, but one of those five did.
 Everybody put their head down.
 What I'm saying is I'll take it to the agency and let them investigate and find out who actually did it."

-The mayor said that Councilwoman Lasich had been provided free notary services to the city for years and she ultimately decided to return the check over this controversy.
+The mayor said that Councilwoman Lasich had provided free notary services to the city and redevelopment authority for years and she ultimately decided to return the check over this controversy.